untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 # tldr;
 In this case study, we demonstrate that the REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.

-Its declarative interface uses Python dictionaries instead of YAML or JSON that previous systems employ.
+Its declarative interface uses Python dictionaries instead of YAML or JSON which previous systems employ.
 This choice allows more advanced developers to inject custom functionality, such as writing their own authorization methods, e.g. different flavors of OAuth 2.0.

 We implement a dlt source that imports meeting and webinar data from Zoom using a custom OAuth 2.0 authorization.
 In the following sections, we compare our [dlt Zoom source](https://github.com/untitled-data-company/dlt-rest-api-tutorial/blob/main/zoom.py) with the [Airbyte Zoom source](https://github.com/airbytehq/airbyte/blob/e669832b184d0e864a7b57343ee7d4ae3f285af1/airbyte-integrations/connectors/source-zoom/source_zoom/manifest.yaml) created using the low-code CDK and discuss commonalities and differences.